wondrousWebWorks/portfolio/README.md

     NOTE: Wherever text is surrounded by <> (angle brackets), you will need to provide your own values without the angle brackets as determined by your MonogoDB account, mail server and secret key.
 Remember to change the *username*, *password* and *cluster_name* in your MongoDB Atlas connection string.
 This assumes you are using a Gmail account to send emails.
 If you wish to use a different mail server, use the appropriate values for MAIL_SERVER and MAIL_PORT instead.
 Information on generating a good secret key can be found [here](https://blog.miguelgrinberg.com/post/the-new-way-to-generate-secure-tokens-in-python).
 Information on getting your **MongoDB Atlas connection string** can be found [here](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/).

-14. If all the steps above have been completed successfully, you can launch the application with the following command and view the site [here](http://127.0.0.1:5000)
+14. If all the steps above have been completed successfully, you can launch the application with the following command and view the site at ```http://127.0.0.1:5000```

         python3 app.py